 This is part 1 of my John Muir Trail (JMT) trip report series.
-You can navigate to the other parts in the index below as they are posted.
-Secondly this series will include my first attempt at making a hiking video.
-This will affect the rate to which my reports will be published.
+You can navigate to the other parts in the index below.

 The permit to hike southbound (SOBO) on the John Muir Trail (JMT) out of Yosemite National Park is known as the golden ticket since only 45 permits are allotted per day.
 This is part of the protection measures against overcrowding on the JMT and trails in Yosemite in general.
 With the increasing popularity of the National Parks and get outdoors, the chances for getting the SOBO permit was slim, hence the golden ticket.

 There were several events that lead me putting in that application, but mainly I wanted to get back into the mountains of western United States and it has been a while since I returned to California, where I lived for a few years after undergrad.
 Based on some youtuber documenting their adventures walking through the Pacific Crest Trail covering California, Oregon, and Washington, the portion of that seemed most interesting to me was the Sierra Nevada Mountains to which the trail was shared by the JMT.
 The JMT going through a big amount of the Sierra Nevada from Yosemite to Whitney would allow me to see a great deal of what I missed and became something I wanted to do.